wilr/silverstripe-facebookconnect/README.md

 	<html lang="en" xmlns:fb="http://www.facebook.com/2008/fbml">

 Once you have done that you should be able to use the includes provided in this module.
-Note you must include the ConnectRoot.ss include.
-So include the following code in your template

-	<% include ConnectRoot %>
 	<% if CurrentFacebookMember %>
 		<p>Hi $CurrentFacebookMember.FirstName</p>
 		<% include ConnectLogout %>